 WHAT IS A PASSIVE HOUSE?

-This reduces the overall energy consumption and heating costs, creating an energy efficient home.
-Passive House requirements also set out to provide good indoor air quality and thermal comfort.
+This reduces the overall energy consumption and heating costs, creating an energy-efficient home.
+A Passive House should also provide good indoor air quality (fresh air) and thermal comfort.

 Whilst a Passive House building’s primary focus is insulation levels, airtightness, and solar orientation, it also allows certain active elements to be included – notably MVHR (Mechanical Ventilation with Heat Recovery) and, in a moderate climate like ours, a small amount of an active heating system is usually required.

 The central principle is that a Passive House home can maintain its internal temperature and air quality, simply, by using a small amount of heating or cooling to the air.